vespa-engine/blog/_posts/2022-07-01-vespa-managed-vector-search.md

 - [State-of-the-art open-domain question answering](https://github.com/vespa-engine/sample-apps/tree/master/dense-passage-retrieval-with-ann): AI-powered vector representations to retrieve passages from Wikipedia, which are fed into an NLP reader model which extracts the answer.
 End-to-end represented using Vespa.

-These are examples of applications built using AI-powered vector representations and where real-world deployments need query-time constrained nearest neighbor search.
+These are examples of applications built using AI-powered vector representations.

 Vespa is available as a cloud service; see [Vespa Cloud - getting started](https://cloud.vespa.ai/en/getting-started), or self-serve [Vespa - getting started](https://docs.vespa.ai/en/getting-started.html).